THE TAILOR

 “I had assumed as much.
 And do you have any, how shall we say…..specific requirements that require my particular skills and materials?”

 “Of course,” replied the man.
-“This is my first time for asking for this sort of thing.
-I had always preferred to remain anonymous when working, but I find myself being forced down this route.”
+“Perhaps you should know that this is my first time of asking for something like this.
+I had always preferred to remain anonymous when working, but I am finding this to be increasingly difficult.”

 “Hence your presence here,” said the Tailor.
 “Barry will have given you some words.
 Can you please let me know what they are?”